An introduction to classic French garden pots, planters, urns, and olive jars

 Contemporary Biot-style jars made in Anduze

-As mentioned above in the Anduze urn section of this article, it is possible to acquire new Biot-style urns, as well.
-Chez Pluie has a range of artisan-made olive jars made to order from Anduze.
-Above is an example of one of the glazing possibilities.
+As noted earlier in the section on Anduze urns, it is also possible to acquire newly crafted Biot-style urns.
+Chez Pluie offers a range of artisan-made olive jars, custom-made to order in Anduze.
+Pictured above is an example showcasing one of the beautiful glazing options available.

 3. Medici urns - Classic beauty

-The Industrial Revolution enabled manufacture on a large scale so it is possible to find many examples of Medici urns from the nineteenth and twentieth centuries in an array of sizes, designs, and materials such as cast iron and even concrete.
-The above Medici urn is modeled loosely off the urns in French châteaux, where Medici urns ornament symmetrical gardens overflowing with flowers or perch on top of grand staircases and gateways.
+The Industrial Revolution ushered in the ability to produce Medici urns on a larger scale, making it possible to find numerous examples from the 19th and 20th centuries in a variety of sizes, designs, and materials, including cast iron and concrete.
+The Medici urn pictured above is loosely inspired by those found in French châteaux, where these elegant vessels often adorn symmetrical gardens brimming with flowers or grace the tops of grand staircases and gateways, adding a touch of timeless sophistication to their surroundings.

 4. Castelnaudary planters